ffuf/ffuf/README.md

     - Redirect location is always shown in the output files (when using `-o`)
     - Full URL is always shown in the output files (when using `-o`)
     - HTML output format got [DataTables](https://datatables.net/) support allowing realtime searches, sorting by column etc.
+    - New CLI flag `-v` for verbose output.
+Including full URL, and redirect location.
   - Changed
     - Fixed a bug in the default multi wordlist mode
     - Fixed JSON output regression, where all the input data was always encoded in base64
     - `--debug-log` no correctly logs connection errors
+    - Removed `-l` flag in favor of `-v`

 - v0.11